Lincoln County Jail inmate captured after escaping Monday evening

 The deputy was conducting a routine walk-through of the jail facility around 8 p.m.
 Monday when two inmates, 37-year-old Cory James Magruder and Damion Michael Pegram, attacked the deputy, a sheriff's office news release said.
 The deputy sustained a broken arm during the altercation.

-The inmates then stormed through the jail and got into an altercation with a second corrections deputy, the release said.
-Pegram was detained in the jail while Magruder ran from the facility .
+The inmates stormed through the jail and got into an altercation with a second corrections deputy, the release said.
+Pegram was detained in the jail while Magruder ran from the facility.

 Deputies as well as units from the Spokane County Sheriff's Office, Airway Heights Police Department and U.S. Marshals Service searched the area.
 K9 and air units also searched, leading deputies to the Davenport and Reardan areas.